open-telemetry/opentelemetry-js/semantic-conventions/README.md

 console.log(DB_SYSTEM_VALUE_POSTGRESQL);
 ```

-**What is "incubating"?**
+### What is "incubating"?

-The first three fields ('service.name', 'http.route', 'http.client.request.duration') are _stable_ in semantic conventions, the latter two are not.
-Besides changing the export names, `@opentelemetry/semantic-conventions@1.26.0` also separated stable and unstable into separate module entry points: stable conventions are imported `from '@opentelemetry/semantic-conventions'` and unstable `from '@opentelemetry/semantic-conventions/incubating'`.
-The name "incubating" was chosen to match the same name used by the Java and Python semantic-conventions packages.
+The first three fields in the preceding code sample ('service.name', 'http.route', 'http.client.request.duration') are _stable_ in semantic conventions, the latter two are not.
+Version 1.26.0 of this package separated stable and unstable into separate module entry points: stable conventions are imported `from '@opentelemetry/semantic-conventions'` and unstable `from '@opentelemetry/semantic-conventions/incubating'`.
+The name "incubating" is [suggested by the Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/non-normative/code-generation/#semantic-conventions-artifact-structure).

-It is recommended that if you are using exports from _incubating_, that you **pin the version** in your package.json dependencies (e.g. via `npm install --save-exact @opentelemetry/semantic-conventions`), rather than using a caret dependency.
+It is recommended that if you are using exports from _incubating_, that you **pin the version** in your package.json dependencies (e.g. via `npm install --save-exact @opentelemetry/semantic-conventions`) *or* that you copy the relevant definitions into your code base.
 This is because the removal of exports from the _incubating_ entry point is _not considered a breaking change_ and hence can happen in a minor version.

 Note: The _incubating_ entry point also exports all stable fields, so the above example could be changed to import all five constants `from '@opentelemetry/semantic-conventions/incubating'`.